Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets

 In the ZZ direction, a trivial phase can be reached for values of up to $11\%$ strain.
-Furthermore, we use $\hbar\omega=50J$, which leads to a frequency of $\omega/2\pi\approx1.2\times10^{13}$Hz, lying in the 10s of THz, achievable using ultra-fast terahertz spectroscopy \citep{owerre_floquet_2017}.
-Finally, it is worth mentioning that the coupling between electrons and electric fields is much stronger.
-A number of papers have proposed the realization and study of photo-induced spin-liquid ground states starting from a Fermi-Hubbard model, realizable in cold atom lattices or some van der Waals materials \citep{vinas_bostrom_light-induced_2020,bukov_schrieffer-wolff_2016,mentink_ultrafast_2015,claassen_dynamical_2017}.
-Such a system would be described by a Hamiltonian of the form
+Furthermore, we use $\hbar\omega=50J$, which leads to a frequency of $\omega/2\pi\approx1.2\times10^{13}$Hz, lying in the 10s of THz, achievable using ultra-fast terahertz spectroscopy \cite{owerre_floquet_2017}. {It should also be noted that, for 2D ferromagnetic materials, our choice of parameters is a conservative estimate.
+Since graphene is known to have very strong carbon-carbon bonds, it is expected that realistic values of $\beta$ may be much larger for other relevant materials, compatible with a quicker decay of electronic bond strengths.
+This actually reduces critical strain values.
+For instance, if $\beta$ is doubled, strain in the ZZ direction can cause a topological phase transition at magnitudes as low as $5\%$.
+On the other hand, it may be the case that $\nu$ is actually smaller, and this would, in turn, result in an increased critical strain magnitude.
+This points to a necessity of further exploring elastic properties of 2D magnetic materials.
+The variation of the critical strain magnitude in the ZZ direction with both $\beta$ and $\nu$ is given in Fig. \ref{fig:Phase-diagrams-for-1}}. {It is also worth noting that increasing the strength of $J_2$ does not alter the phase diagrams presented in any way, although it does increase the magnitude of the topological gap.
+Hence, if a material actually exhibits a greater value of $J_2$, this can ameliorate the conditions for a physical implementation of SETS.}